 Below are a few of the main reasons why calves hurt after exercise.
 Plus some tips on how to manage the pain and prevent it occurring again.

-What do my calves hurt?
+Why do my calves hurt?

 Your calf is made up of a group of muscles that connect with tendons and ligaments across your leg, as well as a network of veins and other blood vessels that transport blood up and down the leg.